Smoac/openbis-fork/docs/user-documentation/general-users/data-export.md

 **A.** **pdf** folder

 This contains the same folder structure as described above.
 In addition, in this case, inside the Object **Step A (EXP4)** folder there is a **data** folder that contains the dataset belonging to this Object, as shown below.
+The metadata of the dataset is provided as a metadata.json file inside the data folder and as pdf file inside the Object folder.

 ![image info](img/NIC-pdf-folder.png)